Muze1/Python/README.md

 # Python
-Home for all my Python projects
+Home for all my Python projects.